yztz/MsgGo/app/src/main/res/raw/disclaimer.md

-# Disclaimer

-1. This application (MsgGo) is an open-source bulk SMS tool designed to provide users with convenient messaging services.
-Users shall comply with local laws and regulations when using this application.
+MsgGo is an open-source bulk SMS tool.
+Before using this application, please read and understand the following terms carefully. **By using this application, you acknowledge that you have fully understood and accepted all contents of this statement:**

+1. **Technical Principles and Service Nature**: This functionality is implemented based on the mobile device's native system SMS interface and does not provide any third-party relay or distribution services.
+All transmission activities are directly associated with your device's SIM card number and are legally recognized as your personal communication.
+2. **Operator Constraints and Supervision**: The volume of messages sent, content compliance, and delivery quality are subject to the limitations of your telecommunications operator (e.g., billing standards, risk control audits, etc.).
+This application cannot intervene in the operator's monitoring mechanisms, nor is it responsible for sending failures or account suspensions caused by operator restrictions.
+3. **Compliance Requirements and Prohibitions**: Users must comply with local laws and regulations.
+It is strictly forbidden to use this tool for telecommunications fraud, the dissemination of spam, illegal marketing, or any other unlawful activities that infringe upon the privacy of others.
+4. **Disclaimer of Liability**:
-2. Users shall bear full responsibility for all content sent using this application.
-The developer of this application is not responsible for the content sent, the recipients, or any consequences arising from the sending behavior.
+    1. **Content Responsibility**: Users shall bear full legal responsibility for the authenticity and legality of the sent content and the recipients.
-3. This application does not guarantee stable operation in all environments.
-The developer shall not be liable for any compensation for data loss, downtime, or other losses caused by application failure, operational errors, or force majeure.
+    2. **Operational Risk**: This application does not guarantee stable operation in all environments.
+The developers shall not be held liable for any data loss, communication abnormalities, or economic losses resulting from software failures, operational errors, or force majeure.
-4. Using this application indicates that you have fully understood and agreed to this statement.
-If you do not agree, please stop using and uninstall this application immediately.
+5. **Effectiveness Confirmation**: If you do not agree with any terms of this statement, please stop using and uninstall this application immediately.